nestjsx/nest-emitter/README.md

 As Normal Import `NestEmitterModule` into your root module _(aka `AppModule`)_

-the `NestEmitterModule#forRoot(emitter: NodeJS.Events)` takes any event emitter that that implements `NodeJS.Events`.
+The `NestEmitterModule#forRoot(emitter: NodeJS.Events)` takes any event emitter that that implements `NodeJS.Events`.

-for simplicity i will use nodejs built-in eventemitter, but of course you can use what you need.
+For simplicity I will use nodejs built-in eventemitter, but of course you can use whatever you need.

 ```ts
 // app.module.ts